Leonidas Polk: Battle of Chickamauga

+In late morning, Rosecrans was misinformed that he had a gap in his line.
+In moving units to shore up the supposed gap, Rosecrans accidentally created an actual gap directly in the path of an eight-brigade assault on a narrow front by Longstreet.
+In the resulting rout, Longstreet's attack drove one-third of the Army of the Cumberland, including Rosecrans himself, from the field.
 Chickamauga was a great tactical victory for Bragg.
 Still, instead of pursuing and destroying the U.S. army as it retreated, he laid siege to it in Chattanooga, concentrating his effort against the enemies inside his army instead of his enemies from the North.
-Bragg demanded an explanation from Polk on his failure to attack in time on September 20, and Polk placed the blame entirely on one of his subordinates, Maj.
-Gen. D. H. Hill.
+Bragg demanded an explanation from Polk on his failure to attack in time on September 20, and Polk placed much of the blame on Hill.
 Bragg wrote to President Davis, "Gen'l Polk by education and habit is unfit for executing the plans of others.
 He will convince himself his own are better and follow them without reflecting on the consequences."
 Bragg relieved Polk of his command and ordered him to Atlanta to await further orders.
 Although Polk protested the "arbitrary and unlawful order" to the Secretary of War and demanded a court of inquiry, he was not restored to his position.
 Davis once again retained Bragg in army command, despite the protestations of several of his subordinate generals.

-Mississippi

-President Davis transferred his friend Polk to command the Department of Mississippi and East Louisiana (December 23, 1863 – January 28, 1864) and then the Department of Alabama and East Mississippi (January 28 – May 4, 1864), giving him effective command of the state of Mississippi following the departure of Gen. Joseph E. Johnston to replace Bragg in command of the Army of Tennessee.
-Polk unsuccessfully attempted to oppose Maj.
-Gen. William Tecumseh Sherman's raid against Meridian, Mississippi, in February 1864.
-In May, he was ordered to take his forces and join Johnston in resisting Sherman's advance in the Atlanta Campaign.
-He assumed command of the Third Corps of the Army of Tennessee on May 4.
-His command remained commonly known as the "Army of Mississippi".